alkgrove/Pixie-Daemon/README.md

 level shifting.
 Unfortunately none of their cases will fit the raspberry pi.

-I wanted the Raspberry Pi because Linux makes a pretty good clock. it supports NTP to set and keep the time accurate and a timezone database.
+I wanted the Raspberry Pi because Linux makes a good clock. it supports NTP to set and keep the time accurate and a timezone database.
 Once it is set up, I shouldn't have to set the time again and it should keep good time.
 The Pi does has some disadvantages.
 It isn't well suited